 Weekends: Travel / Sightseeing included in Cost

 Volunteers in this program work in the ‘street kids shelter homes’ in Delhi.
-Volunteers can bring smile on the faces of these disadvantaged street children by helping to create an environment conducive for their holistic development in order to enable them become a part of mainstream society.
+Volunteers can bring smile on the faces of these disadvantaged street children by helping to create an environment conducive to their holistic development in order to enable them to become a part of mainstream society.

 Typical volunteer activities include : -